RESOStandards/reso-certification-help/docs/recipients.md

 ![image](https://user-images.githubusercontent.com/88680702/164071937-40d5d783-bc25-4b05-936d-778a539bc493.png)

 If you have reviewed and are satisfied with the report, select the **Approve** button next to the endorsement to be taken to the Terms and Conditions page.
+Approve buttons are also available at the top of each report detail page.

 ![image](https://user-images.githubusercontent.com/88680702/164045326-602eff64-3c72-48a4-a255-a9c9890ff5e7.png)